Derance-Insurance/Derance/README.md

 - Notify users about major events such as voting and governance by reporting in multiple announcement channels.

 ## Token Economics
-- Issuance of DRC token which acts as governance and utlity token.
+- Issuance of DRC token which acts as governance and utility token.
 - DRC tokens can be used in community incentives, voting representation, converting staking into NFTs, and mining and staking rewards for capital provision to the insurance liquidity pool.

 ## Features and Designs